- Open Access

 Electronic supplementary material

 Additional file 1: Table S3: Association of fractalkine with markers of inflammation within the stroke patient group.
-Association of fractalkine with S100B within the stroke patient group.
+Table S4 Association of fractalkine with S100B within the stroke patient group.
 Table S5 Association of fractalkine with blood cell counts within the stroke patient group.
 Table S6 Association of proportional differences of fractalkine (∆FKN) with markers of inflammation within the stroke patient group.
 Table S7 Association of proportional differences of fractalkine (∆FKN) with S100B within the stroke patient group.
 Table S8 Association of proportional differences of fractalkine (∆FKN) with blood cell counts within the stroke patient group.
 (DOCX 44 KB)

 About this article